oeed/CraftOS-Standards/README.md

 If you think a pull request should already have been merged @ mention one of the moderators (see below).

+## Submission Checklist

+If you think you're reading to create your pull request ask yourself these questions:
+- [ ] **Does your proposal/format really need to be standardised?** Standards exist to increase cross-platform compatibility and keep reinventing the wheel to a minimum.
+In many cases, however, the proposal can be overly specific or so simple that standardising it yields little to no benefits.
+- [ ] **If your standard gets accepted, will its users benefit from it?** Does your proposal help solve frequent issues related to the category it should be used in?
+Does it help with compatibility (esp. backward and forward compatibility with future standard revisions)?
+Is it easy to use?
+- [ ] **Is your proposed standard easy to use?** Does it require third-party code or brand new code to be written in order to be used properly, or do you pack needed utilities with the proposal?
+Are these utilities efficient?
+-
 ## Moderators

 - [oeed](https://github.com/oeed)